mgoellnitz/trackdown/README.md

 library, which only supports a subsets of the [GIT][git] hooks - and not the ones we  use here.

-## ROOT directory of the source code must be a valid roadmap and issue file location
+## ROOT directory of the source code must be a valid roadmap and issue file location (in progress)

 *1.0*

 Due to forced set of symbolic links in the root directory of the source code respository to the roadmap and issue collection file, the 'use' step fails.

+ Martin Goellnitz  /    Tue Sep 6 21:29:12 2016 +0200

+    refs #ROOT - make root directory of source code a valid place for the issue collection file and roadmap file

 ## COPY release notes.